shazhou-ww/moorex/README.md

 that must survive crashes, restarts, or migrations while resuming unfinished work.

-## Why Moorex for Persistent Agents?

-An AI agent often interacts with users and tools while invoking large language models (LLMs).
-The agent can crash mid-task, be suspended, or migrate across nodes.
-To resume faithfully, we must restore:

-- The agent's internal state (messages, pending tool calls, etc.)
-- Every in-flight side effect (outstanding LLM invocations, tool executions)

-This agent fits the Moore machine model beautifully: **state determines which effects should be running**.

-- **Signals**: user messages, tool messages, assistant messages.
-- **State**: full conversation history, pending outbound messages, pending tool calls.
-- **Effects**: actions implied by the state, e.g. invoking the LLM, executing a tool, or idling when nothing remains.

-With Moorex, after rehydrating state we run effect reconciliation and the agent continues exactly where it left off.
-No effect can exist without corresponding state, and removing state automatically cancels redundant effects.

 ## Getting Started

 Install Moorex and its peer dependency: